albemala/native_video_player/README.md

 A Flutter widget to play videos on iOS and Android using a native implementation.

+Perfect for building video-centric apps like TikTok, Instagram Reels, or YouTube Shorts, as well as general video playback needs.

 |             | Android | iOS  |
 |:------------|:--------|:-----|
 | **Support** | 16+     | 9.0+ |